The Lightning Field: Travels in and around New Mexico

 Chapter 5 – Christ in the Desert

-I originally wrote this chapter in January-February 1988 for a writing workshop at the University of New Mexico taught by an English professor (and accomplished writer) named Tom Mayer.
+I originally wrote this chapter in early 1988 for a writing workshop at the University of New Mexico taught by an English professor (and accomplished writer) named Tom Mayer.
 I had persuaded the law school dean to allow me to take Tom’s workshop on UNM’s “main campus” for credit during my last semester in law school.
 Tom was a well-known figure in the Albuquerque literary scene, and his workshop, which he always offered at night, attracted a diverse group of serious avocational writers.
 My classmates that semester included graduate students in English, an emergency room doctor, a paralegal, and an older woman who was a prominent local politica.
 The ER doc, in particular, was an exceptional writer, producing Raymond Carveresque short stories that were brutal and beautiful at the same time.
 I don’t know what became of him.
 Now, many years later, I find myself thinking about him and hoping that, wherever he is, he continues to write.

 Chapter 6 – Navajo Country